 The Four Practice Measures: How Evidence Is Collected

 Using multiple measures increases assessment fairness and accuracy.
-The principal evaluation process uses four measures to assess performance on each practice: Observation, Principal Portfolio, School Leadership Time, and VAL-ED survey.
+The principal evaluation process uses four measures to assess performance on each practice.
 Each measure has been selected for its psychometric rigor, cost, and ease of use by VIDE.
-Table 2 displays the alignment between required principal evaluation measures and the Five Essential Practices of School Leadership Framework.